-The world is increasingly complex.
+The project management world is increasingly complex and so is investment decision making.
 Whether you are working on transformative change programs or investment projects, you are likely to be facing ever-increasing complexities within the work, the environment and the team.

 Uncertainty is everywhere, and at the heart of many change programs.
 Not knowing exactly how a project is going to turn out forces teams to find ways to deal with an uncertain future and plan for various potential outcomes.